-Elite Membership encapsulates all of the benefits of a Wx Brief member, plus provides unlimited and seamless access to a growing library of bite-sized aviation weather training workshops that can be viewed online from your PC, Mac or other portable devices such as an iPad and iPhone.
-As a bonus, Elite members receive a 20 percent discount on the purchase of any premium workshop, one-on-one online training, or tuition to attend a live workshop.
+Elite Membership provides unlimited access to the WeatherSpork app that offers a comprehensive suite of high resolution weather guidance designed to increase your situational awareness with respect to adverse weather better than any other preflight weather planning tool available.
+And that's not all, this annual membership provides seamless access to a comprehensive library of bite-sized aviation weather training workshops that can be viewed online from your PC or Mac or within the WeatherSpork app on portable devices such as an iPad and iPhone.
+As a bonus, Elite members receive a 15 percent discount on the purchase of any premium workshop.
+After registration simply download the WeatherSpork app on your portable device, login and enjoy!

 Elite members enjoy unlimited and free online access to a growing library of bite-sized aviation weather workshops.
 These audio and video workshops range from five to 20 minutes in length and are designed to pick up where your primary training left off.
-A simple "point-and-click" allows you to view them on your PC, Mac and portable devices such as an iPad and iPhone.
-As long as your Elite membership has not expired, you can view these basic member workshops as often as you wish.
+A simple "point-and-click" allows you to view them on your PC, Mac and portable devices such as an iPad and iPhone through our free WeatherSpork app.
+As long as your Elite membership has not expired, you can view and review these basic member workshops as often as you wish.
 New workshops are continually added to the library.
 Click here to try out a small sample of free workshops encapsulated in the library.

 Premium workshops such as our best selling Mastering the Skew-T log (p) Diagram can be bought separately.
 Elite members can purchase any premium workshop for online viewing and will automatically get any updates to the programs for free.
-For an additional fee, non-members can purchase any premium workshop which will be delivered on CD-ROM (please note that Adobe Flash is required).
-Elite members enjoy a 20 percent discount off the price of any premium workshop.
+Elite members enjoy a 15 percent discount off the price of any premium workshop.
 Once you purchase a premium workshop for online viewing, it's yours to keep and you can view it as often as you'd like even after your membership expires.
+Even better, use our free WeatherSpork app to view these premium workshops on your portable devices such as your iPhone or iPad.

-Become a Wx Brief or Elite member and gain seamless access to the Internet Wx Brief Roadmap, a comprehensive suite of high resolution weather guidance specifically designed to increase your situational awareness better than any standard weather briefing you may receive through Lockheed Martin Flight Service or DUATs.
+Become an Elite member and gain seamless access to the WeatherSpork app, a comprehensive suite of high resolution weather guidance specifically designed to increase your situational awareness better than any standard weather briefing you may receive through Flight Service or DUATs.

-In addition to all of the official weather reports and forecasts encapsulated in a standard weather brief, the Internet Wx Brief Roadmap also connects you to dozens of other NWS forecasts that provide complementary weather guidance at a much higher temporal and spatial resolution than the official forecasts.
-Whether you are departing in the next few hours or next few days, the Internet Wx Brief Roadmap has the extra tools that will add confidence to your preflight weather planning.
+In addition to all of the official weather reports and forecasts encapsulated in a standard weather brief, WeatherSpork also connects you to dozens of other NWS forecasts that provide complementary weather guidance at a much higher temporal and spatial resolution than the official forecasts.
+Whether you are departing in the next few hours or next few days, WeatherSpork has the extra tools that will add confidence to your preflight weather planning.

 - Paul S Richter